One of the most profound and influential comments ever made about Jewish destiny was made by the pagan prophet Bilaam in this week’s sedra:

 There were many nations in the ancient world who had national gods.
 There were other religions – Judaism’s two daughter faiths, Christianity and Islam – that believed in a universal God and a universal religion.
 Only Judaism believed, and still believes, in a universal God accessible to all, yet peculiarly manifest in the way of life, fate and destiny of a single and singular people:

-You are my witnesses, declares the Lord, and my servant whom I have chosen . . .
+You are My witnesses, declares the Lord, and My servant whom I have chosen…Isaiah 43:10-12

 Israel, in its history and laws, would be God’s witness.
 It would testify to something larger than itself.
 So it proved to be.
 The historian Barbara Tuchman wrote: